How To Write A Nonprofit Business Plan: Lesson 4

 The product and service section of your plan addresses the exact way you will be solving the pain you’ve addressed.
 If the pain is homelessness in your city, will you provide shelter?
 Or will you provide money to pay for shelter?
 Will you provide money to a shelter, or will you give it directly to those you want to help?
 Will you tackle the homelessness problem through advocacy?
 Or will you lobby for your city to provide money or shelter?
 There are many ways to solve the millions of issues in the world.
 Each solution has its merits, but it is important to clearly identify how your solution works.

-First, define whether you are going to supply a product, a service, or a combination to your clients.
+First, define whether you are going to supply a product, a service, or a combination of both to your clients.
 If you will be putting together some type of product, you need to explain how that product actually solves the problem you are hoping to solve.

 For example, if your cause is childhood obesity, and your clients are impoverished children in your city, you could give them a bicycle (product).
-You could take the same approach as Off the Front and make your clients earn a bike, or you could just give them away at Christmas.
+You could take the same approach as Off The Front and make your clients earn a bike, or you could just give them away at Christmas.

-Once you have described the product you will give to your clients, think about where you will purchase them.
+Once you have described the products you will give to your clients, think about where you will purchase them.
 How much will they cost?
 What size do you need?
 What are delivery times like?
 When will you give them to your clients?
 If you have a product-driven solution, make sure to think about all of the details of getting the product into the hands of your clients.

 Perhaps your nonprofit provides a service rather than a product.
-For example, let’s assume you are tackling the same cause, childhood obesity, and have the same clients, impoverished youth in your community.
-Rather than having them earn a bike, you could organize volunteer coaches that go out to your clients’ schools to set up sports leagues.
+For example, let’s assume you are tackling the same cause, childhood obesity, and the same clients, impoverished youth in your community.
+Rather than having them earn a bike, you could organize volunteer coaches who go out to your clients’ schools to set up sports leagues.